mkraemer67/daobase/README.md

 ## get started

+Have a look at the test case to understand how to use daobase.
-Inherit from the provided class and build your functionality on top.
+For your own application, just inherit from the provided class and build your functionality on top.
 It's as simple as that!

-## docs

-Have a look at the test case to understand how to use daobase.

 ## notes